netobserv/flowlogs-pipeline/README.md

 The boolean field `_IsFirst` exists only in records of type `newConnection`, `heartbeat` and `endConnection`.
 It is set to true only on the first record of the connection.
-The `_IsFirst` fields is useful in cases where `newConnection` records are not outputted (to reduce the number output records) and there is a need to count the total number of connections: simply counting `_IsFirst=true`
+The `_IsFirst` field is useful in cases where `newConnection` records are not outputted (to reduce the number output records) and there is a need to count the total number of connections: simply counting `_IsFirst=true`

 The configuration allows defining scheduling groups.
 That is, defining different timeouts based on connection key fields' values.
 The order of the defined groups is important since the group of a connection is determined by the first matching group.
 The last group must have an empty selector indicating a match-all rule serving as a default group for connections that don't match any of the other groups.
 There can't be more than one default group.

+The TCP flags section in the configuration allows utilizing the TCP flags data collected in the flow logs.
+It has the following features that could be enabled (by default, they aren't enabled):
+1. Ending connections when the `FIN_ACK` flag is set and avoid waiting the `EndConnectionTimeout`.
+2. Swapping source and destination of a connection when `SYN_ACK` is set on the first flow log.
+The source and destination of a connection are determined by the first received flow log of the connection.
+If the first received flow log happens to be of the opposite direction (server -> client) either because of sampling or out of order, then the source and destination of the connection are swapped.
+In special cases, where the first received flow log has the `SYN_ACK` flag, we can assume that it is the second step of the TCP handshake, the direction is from the server (source) to the client (destination) and we can swap them in the connection so the client will be the source and the server will be the destination.

 ### Timebased TopK